luisoibarra/argument-mining/README.md

 ### Training

 This package doesn't come with trained models.
-To train the models the repository comes with a [corpus](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2422) splitted in train, dev and test, also a much smaller dataset is present just to quickly verify that all is in order.
+To train the models the repository comes with several corpora splitted in train, dev and test, also a much smaller dataset is present just to quickly verify that all is in order.
 To change dataset in the notebooks change the `INFO_TAG` variable to the corpus name.

 1. Go to `scripts/` and run `./process_paragraph_corpus.sh persuasive_essays_paragraph` to create the corpus projection.
 2. Train segmenter model: